vmonney/Python/README.md

 # Python
-All the work I do with Python
+All the work I do with Python.

 From EPFL extension's school courses on Machine Learning to personal projects.